mspnp/aks-baseline-regulated/docs/deploy/09-pre-cluster-stamp.md

 ### Steps

-1. Navigate to the correct folder
+1. Navigate to the directory containing the manifest files

    ```bash
    cd cluster-manifests